Borked Pseudo Mailed

 Our boss shuddered visibly and said "EWWWWW!
 No!"

-Besides being a recycled story from some months back, your boss waswrapped in a blanket and trying to be as small as possible to the
+Besides being a recycled story from some months back, your boss was

 fully reasonable.
 That Kathy would want to hug some lice-infested,